kgwinnup/unicode/README.md

 # Unicode library for javascript/typescript

 This is a library that enables unicode category matching.
 This will provide efficient lookup of character sets and lazily build out all tables as needed.
-The primary purose of this unicode library is for writing parsers that need to understand unicode.
+The primary purpose of this unicode library is for writing parsers that need to understand unicode.
 The example below creates a set of unicode categories that could be used for say "identifiers" or "start identifiers".